Savaliya-Ravi/Voyage_X_Main/README.md

 **by providing an on-demand service** (How)
 **to increase their frequency of visits to supermarkets to cater to their everyday needs?** (Why)

 The concept of **Question Zero** emphasizes the importance of beginning the design process by focusing on real human needs.
-It ensures that technology is developed not just for functionality, but to improve lives—in this case, helping elderly residents in rural areas stay mobile, independent, and socially engaged.
+It ensures that technology is developed not just for functionality, but to improve lives and help elderly residents in rural areas stay mobile, independent, and socially engaged.

 ---